dreamcatcher-tech/network/Inbox/2024-05-03 1056 auth is the ability to surrender one actor into another.md

 the auth providers let you merge identities.

 Allow us to treat two different actors as the same actor by melding one into the other.

+The athority on sameness - everything starts out different based on machine keys, but the auth providers affirm that two things are one thing.